-He founded Law Tanning Co. in 1936, with long hours of hard work; Lydia kept the books at home.
+In 1936, with long hours of hard work, Law Tanning Company was founded.
 From the beginning there was success and Law Tanning was profitable and expanding.
-Purchased the Cudahy Tanning building in 1942.
+The Law family purchased the Cudahy Tanning building in 1942.
 Leather was tanned for army boots and gloves in WW2 and Korean wars.

 William L. Law entered the firm on discharge from 42nd Infantry Division, in 1946 and on the death of WBL.
 Jr. took over management and founded the Cudahy operation.
 In spite of the low wage foreign competition, which saw the liquidation of 80 per cent of U.S. shoe and leather industries, the quality and efficiency was such that the Law and Cudahy operations both prospered and grew.